gretchenfrage/heterovec/README.md

 use heterovec::HeteroSizedVec;

 fn main() {
-    let mut strs: HeteroSizedVec<str> = HeteroSizedVec::new();
+    let mut strs: HeteroSizedVec<str> =
+        HeteroSizedVec::new();

     strs.push("hello");
     strs.push("world");
     strs.push(format!("{}+{}={}", 2, 2, 4).as_ref());

-    // although the elements are not separate `String` allocations, they are owned.
+    // although the elements are not separate `String`
+    // allocations, they are owned.
+    //
     // (they are not static string)

     {
         let elem: &mut str = &mut strs[1];

+        // mutate the str in-place
-        // the unsafety comes from mutating a `str`, not from `heterovec` unsafe { elem.as_bytes_mut()[4] = b'l' };
+        unsafe { elem.as_bytes_mut()[4] = b'l' };
     }